Senior Editors

 Amber Buck

-Amber Buck is an Assistant Professor of English at the University of Alabama where she teaches courses in multimodal writing and digital rhetoric.
+Amber Buck is an Asso Professor of English at the University of Alabama where she teaches courses in multimodal writing and digital rhetoric.
 Her work examines digital literacies on social media platforms and has been published in Research in the Teaching of English, Computers and Composition, and Kairos.
 Amber also co-directs the CCDP Digital Fellows program.

 Tim Lockridge